celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 **Compiling the Contract**

-Let’s compile the contract.
+Let`s compile the contract.
 Run the following command in the terminal:

 ```bash
 PS C:\Users\Desktop\Celosage\parkingticketsdapp> npx hardhat compile